acconeer/acconeer-python-exploration/docs/handbook/a121/in_depth_topics/fom.rst

 :math:`\overline{e}(d)` describes the average error for a single sensor.
 The metrics calculated in the following sections are based on data from a set of sensors.
-To indicate what sensor the mean error is associated with, the subscript :math:`s` is added, :math:`\overline{e}(d,s)`.
+To indicate what sensor the mean error is associated with, the argument :math:`s` is added, :math:`\overline{e}(d,s)`.

 Accuracy